 Ensembles were far smaller in the 18th century, and composing a symphony for 100 players was unheard of.
 HIP orchestras are therefore also smaller, with Handel and Haydn’s ranging from 25 to 50 instrumentalists depending on the performance.

-Through HIP, audiences have the opportunity to hear the unique textures and dynamics afforded by period instruments and orchestrations.
+Through HIP, audiences have the opportunity to hear the unique textures and dynamics afforded by period instruments and orchestras.
 Musical lines that might disappear in larger ensembles become clearer and more prominent, and the end result is a truly intimate and gratifying musical experience.